DurgeshTamhane/DurgeshTamhane.github.io/_publications/2021-04-16_Smart_Materials.md

 quantitative assessment of sacrificial anodes in smart cathodic protection systems.

 ## Key Findings
-- **Inverse graphical method:** Estimates uncorroded zinc and zinc-oxide layer thicknesses directly from two resonance frequencies (radial and transverse modes).
+- A graphical inverse method estimates zinc and zinc-oxide layer thicknesses from two resonance frequencies.
-- **Calibration-free:** Does not require prior training or iterative optimization, unlike traditional inverse techniques.
+- The approach is calibration-free and avoids iterative optimization.
-- **Validation:** Finite element simulations show <5% error; accelerated corrosion tests confirm agreement with model predictions.
+- Finite element simulations and accelerated corrosion tests validate the method with good accuracy.
-- **Practical advantage:** Lightweight, computationally inexpensive approach suitable for real-time monitoring of sacrificial anodes in cathodic protection systems.
+- Provides a computationally inexpensive technique for real-time sacrificial anode health monitoring.